Fullerton Police Department

-The Fullerton Police Department of Fullerton, California, was established in 1904 when the city incorporated.
+The Fullerton Police Department of Fullerton, California, was established in 1904 when the city was incorporated.
 The Fullerton Police Department currently employs 153 sworn officers and 78 civilian employees.
-It has a budget of about $35 million.
-The current chief is David Hendricks.
-The department has a Uniform Division, a Service Division and a Detective Division all commanded by officers in the rank of captain.
+It has a budget of about $54.7 million.
+The current chief is Jon Radus.
+The department has a Uniform Division, a Service Division, and a Detective Division all commanded by officers in the rank of captain.